cbelsole/GamifyingFormatter/README.md

 Improving test speed
 Adding tests

-You revieve the trophies based on the amount of points you get which start out small and get bigger.
+You receive the trophies based on the amount of points you get which start out small and get bigger.

 ## Installation